rpellerin/rpellerin.github.io/content/casting-to-chromecast-on-linux.md

 # Casting the full desktop

-You need to use Chrome.
-Audio is not supported.
+You can use Google Chrome (audio is not supported).

 <figure class="center">
 <img alt="Casting from Chrome" src="{filename}/images/chromecast-chrome.png" />
 </figure>

+Alternatively, you can use Firefox with [fx_cast](https://hensm.github.io/fx_cast/).

 # Casting a browser tab